 - By extension to the previous point, the character qualities in a prospective elder are also the very same character qualities for all Christians, just in increasing measure (i.e. “mature”); it would make no sense at all to create another with marriage to one woman as a stipulation as a qualification indicating maturity.
-If this were what Paul is teaching, then would this not incite people to pursue divorce in order to become an Elder?
-Can you imagine a person coming to salvation from a pagan background, growing to maturity in the faith, desiring and gifted to be an Elder and yet having to divorce his wife in order to qualify for the office of an elder?
+If this were what Paul is teaching, then would this not incite people to pursue a divorce in order to become an Elder?
+Can you imagine a person coming to salvation from a pagan background, growing to maturity in the faith, desiring and gifted to be an Elder, and yet having to divorce his wife in order to qualify for the office of an elder?
 If we are to believe that polygamy was acceptable to Paul, just not to men serving in the office of Elder, then this is the dynamic that is being tacitly espoused.
 It simply makes no good sense to believe that this teaching would be endorsed by the Apostle Paul.

 The imagery of God’s covenant relationship with Israel.

 As previously mentioned, within the very institution of marriage created by God, when a man commits to a woman and a woman to a man, they are making a covenant to be faithful to one another.
-For a man to marry more than one woman or for a woman tom marry more than one man is a violation of the exclusive commitment to one another.
+For a man to marry more than one woman or for a woman to marry more than one man is a violation of the exclusive commitment to one another.
 The very nature of the marriage union is broken.
-In the Old Testament we see this imagery of “one meant for one” expressed when the (one) bride of Israel commits “adultery” with other nations.
-Similarly we see the (one) Groom claiming His (one) Bride – Israel.
+In the Old Testament, we see this imagery of “one meant for one” expressed when the (one) bride of Israel commits “adultery” with other nations.
+Similarly, we see the (one) Groom claiming His (one) Bride – Israel.
 Polygamy in this case violates the imagery of God as expressed between Himself and His people.
 The very notion of having multiple “marriages” involving other nations was the basis for God’s displeasure and the expressed reason for Israel’s Babylonian captivity.
-Simply stated, polygamy is a deviation to the heavenly vision that God had in His unique relationship with Israel and Israel (was supposed to have) to God.
+Simply stated, polygamy is a deviation from the heavenly vision that God had in His unique relationship with Israel and Israel (was supposed to have) to God.

 The imagery of Christ as husband and the Church as His bride.